 The rise and growth of Social Media Marketing have been phenomenal over the last decade.
-Somewhere along the way, digital has managed to do in the click of the mouse what on-ground marketing usually takes longer.
+Somewhere along the way, digital has managed to do with the click of the mouse what on-ground marketing usually takes longer.
 Running advertisements on popular social media platforms like Facebook, Instagram, Twitter, YouTube, and more have led to business organizations, irrespective of their size and tremendous growth.

 What is very notable is that Digital Marketing helps companies see growth in terms of sales and numbers and increase their goodwill.
 Social media and digital advertising have been the real game-changers in the field of marketing.
 But which is better to invest money, Facebook Vs Instagram marketing?

 With advancements within the field itself, running ads on social media platforms have become simpler and more effective.
-Today, thanks to the various internal and external analytics tools, every penny spent online can be accounted for and, more importantly, optimised when the lead quality is not great.
+Today, thanks to the various internal and external analytics tools, every penny spent online can be accounted for and, more importantly, optimized when the lead quality is not great.

 There is scope for growth through social media advertising for almost any industry.
 While most social media platforms provide their users with options to advertise, Facebook and Instagram are two platforms that come bearing maximum potential and benefits for big and small businesses alike.

 When asked why Facebook and Instagram, our minds directly cling to the fact that they are the most used platforms today.
 According to statistics, Facebook and Instagram have around 2.32 billion and 1 billion users, respectively.

 While most of the audience on Instagram is an overlap of those from Facebook, advertising on either platform surrounds a number of factors, including the industry and your target audience.
 Given the size of the platforms, it can be tempting to divide and spread your budget across both mediums, but it is not bound to work all the time and yield you the desired result!

 With Facebook being the parent company, the management of both Facebook and Instagram ads is simplified and can be done through a single platform.
 But running the same ad on both Facebook and Instagram won’t give you the same result you require!